IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Death carries off a man who is gathering flowers and whose mind is distracted, as a flood carries off a sleeping village.”

 >“Suppose there were a file of blind men each in touch with the next: the first one does not see, the middle one does not see, and the last one does not see.
 So too, Bhāradvāja, in regard to their statement the brahmins seem to be like a file of blind men: the first one does not see, the middle one does not see, and the last one does not see.
 What do you think, Bhāradvāja, that being so, does not the faith of the brahmins turn out to be groundless?”

+>“Now this, bhikkhus, is the noble truth of suffering: **birth is suffering, aging is suffering, illness is suffering, death is suffering; union with what is displeasing is suffering; separation from what is pleasing is suffering; not to get what one wants is suffering; in brief, the five aggregates subject to clinging are suffering**.<br>
+Now this, bhikkhus, is the noble truth of the origin of suffering: it is this craving which leads to re-becoming, accompanied by delight and lust, seeking delight here and there; that is, **craving for sensual pleasures**, craving for becoming, craving for disbecoming.<br>
+Now this, bhikkhus, is the noble truth of the cessation of suffering: it is the remainderless fading away and cessation of that same craving, the giving up and relinquishing of it, freedom from it, non-reliance on it.<br>
+Now this, bhikkhus, is the noble truth of the way leading to the cessation of suffering: it is this noble eightfold path; that is, right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.”

 >“Now, Kalamas,<br>
 Do not go upon what has been acquired by repeated hearing (anussava),<br>